Qualytics/userguide/docs/technical-quick-start-guide.md

 As you provide the required connection details, the UI verifies network connectivity and indicates whether the combination is accessible.
 This feature assists in diagnosing any network routing restrictions.

+While configuring the connection, you'll also come across an option to automatically trigger an asynchronous [Catalog operation](/userguide/glossary/#catalog-operation) upon successful Datastore creation.

 Once the connection details are confirmed, the "Add Datastore" process moves to a second optional but **strongly recommended step: the configuration of an Enrichment Datastore**.

 The Enrichment Datastore serves as a location to record enrichment data (anomalies and metadata for a Source Datastore).
 This is a crucial step as it significantly enhances Qualytics's ability to detect anomalies.